I’m new here, and don’t know much about your brand. What should I buy?

 We can’t guarantee that all of our nightwear is going to last 900 wears, but Alexandra has her original nightshirt from the first collection, and she wears it around 180 days a year.
 It is four years old so she is already at 720 wears and it is still in excellent shape.
 We suggest you consider cost per wear when you are looking at our price tags, and you’ll be pleasantly surprised.

-Why is your stuff made in Canada?
+Why are your products made in Canada?

 We are a Canadian company that was founded in Vancouver and it is important for us to support our local economy and use local businesses.
 It also helps that it is much easier for us to work with factories that are nearby and that we can visit regularly.
 We tend to like to drop in on them to make sure everything is going well.